import pandas as pd

 On the conceptual side, they served as a rudimentary model of neuronal functioning in the brain, and a way to understand how the brain processes information.
 The models sprung from the cognitive revolution, a backlash against the behaviorist approach to psychology, and used the computer as a metaphor for how the brain might operate.↩︎

-We have multiple options for our activation functions, and probably the most common activation function in deep learning is the rectified linear unit or ReLU.
-Other commonly used are the sigmoid function, which is exactly the same as what we used in logistic regression, the hyperbolic tangent function, variants of the ReLU, and of course the linear/identity function, which not to do any transformation at all.↩︎
+We have multiple options for our activation functions, and probably the most common activation function in deep learning is the rectified linear unit or ReLU, and its more recent variants.
+Others used include the sigmoid function, which is exactly the same as what we used in logistic regression, the hyperbolic tangent function, and of course the linear/identity function, which does not do any transformation at all.↩︎

 It’s not exactly clear why computer scientists chose to call this the bias, but it’s the same as the intercept in a linear model, or conceptually as an offset or constant.
 It has nothing to do with the word bias as used in every other modeling context.↩︎